cssartori/pdptw-instances/solutions/README.md

 # Best-known solutions

 Here you can find the best-known solutions (BKS) for the PDPTW instances.
-Below, the solutions are grouped according to the instance size (number of locations).
+In the tables below, solutions are grouped according to the instance size (number of locations).
 There are 12 sizes: 100, 200, 400, 600, 800, 1000, 1500, 2000, 2500, 3000, 4000, and 5000 locations.
 Each group has exactly 25 instances.

-For each solution, there is a detailed solution file available.
-In the following tables, it is presented the name of the instance, the number of vehicles and cost in the current BKS solution, a reference that found the solution, and the date it was submitted.
+For each solution there is a detailed solution file available (you may inspect the file by clikcing the link).
+The tables present the name of the instance, the number of vehicles and cost in the current BKS solution, a reference that found the solution, and the date it was submitted.

 <details><summary>100 locations</summary>
 <p>